“[IQT]...has quickly become the quantum industry’s leading conference.” —ZDNET

 Plenio

-Alexander von Humboldt Professor, Ulm University / Co-founder QC Design / Co-founder
+Center for Quantum BioSciences, Ulm University / Co-founder NVision & QC Design

 Diploma (1992) and PhD (1994) in Physics from the University of Göttingen.
 Following a Feodor Lynen Fellowship at Imperial College London (1995–1997) with Professor Sir Peter Knight FRS, he became Lecturer (1998) and later Full Professor of Quantum Physics (2003).
 In 2009, he joined Ulm University as an Alexander von Humboldt Professor.